 *Note: Official admittance into the program is contingent on receipt and verification of all official transcripts and all other supporting documents.
 Selected candidates are also required to pass a Background Check and a Drug Test.
-All must be complete BEFORE matriculation.
+All must be complete and successful BEFORE matriculation.